laserdisc-io/log-effect/README.md

   } yield client
 ```

-or still in streams through the mtl style syntax for the singleton type of the companion and the `write` method (notice the `write` method called on the `LogWriter` singleton companion object)
+or through the mtl style syntax for the singleton type of the companion and the `write` method (notice the `write` method called on the `LogWriter` singleton companion object)
 ```scala
 import cats.Show
 import cats.syntax.apply._